NMSUD/Form/docs/form/general.md

-# Steps for creating a new Form
+# Creating a new Form

 - Create a database table
   - Log into [Xata.io](https://xata.io) and open the `nmsud-submission` database